 Istanbul became a major tourist center, not by coincidence.
 Istanbul’s cultural, geographical, and historical diversity is not matched by any city in the world.

-Istanbul is one of the most fascinating cities that you can visit in the world.
+Istanbul is one of the most fascinating cities.
 Not only is Istanbul’s cultural and historical heritage mind-blowing, but Istanbul’s location is also unique.

 In this post, I will explain facts about Istanbul’s geography, culture, and history and how Istanbul shaped the Middle East.

-The Middle East is a term coined that used to describe countries located in Western Asia.
+The Middle East is a term coined to describe countries in Western Asia.
 The definition of Middle East countries is vague.

 According to the CIA Factbook, Iran, Israel, Arab countries, Turkey, Georgia, Armenia, and Azerbaijani, are located in the Middle East.